Superdanby/TCP_server/README.md

 ## Benchmark

-Benchmark the server with `make -j`
+Benchmark the server with `make` or `./benchmark.sh [server ip address] [port] [period in seconds]`

 ## Performance

+### With a `printf` system call:
 The server processes around 700 requests per second on Fedora 30, i7-8705g.

+### Without doing anything:
+The server processes around 4400 requests per second on Fedora 30, i7-8705g.

 Note that the number of client processes will have an impact on the number of requests received by the server.